 - Decrease portion size

-- Reduce sugar and alcohol intake (Ketogenic diets are best)
+- Reduce sugar and alcohol intake (Mediterranean diet is our preferred diet)

 - Narrow your eating window to 8 hours (aka intermittent fasting)